angadhsingh1/Management-System-Using-SpringBoot/README.md

 Note to the reader:
 1. This application only utilizes backend configuration, which means I created a sample database of students with their occupation type.
 This project is limited by the fact that any user can update or delete any student    informaiton in the Management system.

-2. The backend is consists of caching.
+The backend is consists of caching to increase efficiency.

 # Employee Management System (Backend)